 And while I was intellectually frustrated, I felt strangely emotionally complete.
 That night in the ICU with Mercedes was excruciatingly painful, but it was also perhaps my most authentic experience as a doctor.
 Something was sad.
 And I cried.
 Simple logic, but so rarely adhered to in the high-octane world of academic medicine.
 Standing in the ICU, the chaplain’s arms around me, surrounded by Mercedes family, I felt like a person.
 Not like a physician or a scientist or an emissary from the world of rational logic, but just a person.
 Like each of the other persons who were locked in that tight circle around Bed 10.
 There was a strength in that circle that I’d never felt from my colleagues or my professors.
 A strength that allowed me to release the tense determination for intellectual mastery that had so supported me as a doctor.
 After years of honing those muscles, it was a deliriously aching relief to let them go.

 And it didn’t turn me away from medicine; it enticed me.
 I did need a break, but I knew that I would come back.
 I still wanted to learn more and become a smarter doctor, but I also wanted to be in this world populated with living, breathing, feeling people.
 I wanted to be in this sacred zone that was alive with real feelings, theirs and mine.
 I still didn’t know why I had initially entered the field of medicine ten years ago, but I now knew why I wanted to stay.

-“Merced” first appeared in The Missouri Review, then in Best American Essays, 2002, and then in Danielle’s book Singular Intimacies: Becoming a Doctor at Bellevue (Beacon Press, reprinted with permission.)
+“Merced” won the Editor’s Prize for Nonfiction in The Missouri Review, and then appeared in Best American Essays, 2002.
+It was then incorporated in Danielle’s first book Singular Intimacies: Becoming a Doctor at Bellevue.
+(Beacon Press, reprinted with permission.)